hkauhanen/sanguche/README.md

 ## Instructions, Part 4: Post-processing

-FIXME: bring Part 4 description up to date

 The final part, which combines the output of Parts 2 and 3, is quick.
 It depends on Julia version 1.10.4 and R version 4.4.2.

 ```
 make Rdeps
+make postprocess DATASET=wals
-make posthoc
+make stats DATASET=wals
 ```

+Replace `wals` with `grambank` to produce the same for Grambank.

-The resulting statistics and plots will appear in `results/tables/` and `results/plots/` and `results/tables/`, respectively.
+The resulting statistics and plots will appear in `results/`, `results/tables/` and `results/plots/`.

 ## Postlude: Brief description of code logic of Part 2